meguid/how-popular/README.md

 - Hip Size against popularity.
 <img src="/Assets/hip.png">

 - Hip Size against popularity.
-(Data for top 200 celebrity in number of fans)
+(Data for top 200 celebrities in number of fans)

  **`Kinda Every female celebrity in the 200 most popular has a range of 30:40 inches Hip size.`**